krmdel/120_days_of_CUDA_challenge/README.md

 - Implementation of transformer decoder in CUDA

 ## Day 38
-- Implementation of encoder-decoder ingegration for sequence-to-sequence in CUDA
+- Implementation of encoder-decoder integration for sequence-to-sequence in CUDA

 ## Vision Transformers